Nitesh-Yadavv/CSI-25-Assignments/week 2/readme.md

 ![alt text](image.png)
 ![alt text](image-1.png)

+# Linked List in Python

-This project contains a simple implementation of a singly linked list using Python.
-It is designed to help beginners understand how linked lists work and how to perform basic operations like appending, printing, and deleting nodes.
+This project demonstrates a basic implementation of a **singly linked list** using object-oriented programming in Python.
+It supports adding nodes, displaying the list, and deleting nodes by position.

-Features
- Node Class
+## Description

+The program defines two main classes:

+**Node**
- Represents each element in the list.
+Represents a single element in the linked list.
 Each node contains:

-Data
+- Data
- A pointer to the next node
+- A reference (`next`) to the next node in the list

-LinkedList Class
+**LinkedList**
- Manages the linked list.
-It includes the following methods:
+Manages the linked list and provides methods to:

-append(data)
- Adds a new node with the given data to the end of the list.
+- Add a node to the end of the list

-print_list()
- Prints all the elements in the list from head to tail.

-delete(n)
+- Display the list
+- Delete a node at a specific 1-based position

+## Functionalities

+- Append new nodes to the end of the list
+- Print all nodes in sequence
+- Delete any node by its position (with proper error checking)

+## How to Use

+To use the linked list:

+- Create an instance of the `LinkedList` class
+- Use `.append(data)` to add elements
+- Use `.print_list()` to display the linked list
-Deletes the node at the given 1-based index position.
+- Use `.delete(index)` to delete a node at the given 1-based index

+These operations are demonstrated in the `__main__` block at the end of the code.

-Error Handling
+## Error Handling

-The program handles invalid cases such as:
+The code handles various edge cases such as:

-Deleting from an empty list

-Invalid index values (like negative or too large)

-Deleting the first node

-How to Run
-Make sure you have Python installed.

-Save the code in a file called linked_list.py.

-Open a terminal or command prompt.

-Run the file using the command:

-python linked_list.py

-Output Example
-The script demonstrates:

-Adding elements to the list

-Deleting specific nodes

-Handling edge cases like deleting from an empty list
+- Trying to delete from an empty list
+- Providing an index less than 1
+- Trying to delete a node at a position that doesn’t exist

+Meaningful error messages are printed for each invalid operation.